 Press "ON" side of ON OFF button.
-The radio will begin operating on the last station, volume and tone setting stored before the last turn off.
+The radio will begin operating on the last station, volume and tone setting stored before last turning it off.

 The system can also be turned on by inserting a tape cassette through the cassette door.